 If you’re looking for more natural cleaning products, the answer might be closer than you think.
-Here are 3 common kitchen ingredients you can use to clean all throughout your home.
+Forget branded items, give homemade cleaners a try instead.

 Where to use vinegar: This vinegar cleaning solution can be used to clean linoleum or tile floors, buildup on bathtubs or showers, and even coffee pots.
-Add the vinegar mixture to a spray bottle, and use to clean windows, mirrors, and dust buildup on ceiling fans.
+You can also use the vinegar mixture in a spray bottle to clean windows, mirrors, and dust buildup on ceiling fans.

 When not to use vinegar: Due to its acidity, there are some things that you should avoid cleaning with vinegar.
 This includes granite or stone countertops, cast iron, smartphone screens, clothing, and hardwood floors.
 In addition, vinegar should never be mixed with bleach, as this creates a dangerous gas.

 Where to use baking soda: It is safe to use on a number of surfaces, such as glass, chrome, steel, enamel and plastic, and can help remove buildup or messes from sinks, tubs, tile, microwaves, and plastic containers.

 When not to use baking soda: Avoid using baking soda on aluminum pots and pans, as well as gold or antique silver, since this may result is discoloration.
 Baking soda and vinegar should not be used on marble or stone countertops, since this can cause corrosion to the material.